 Cartels and bid rigging, still among the JFTC's top priorities, are prohibited by the AMA under the category of 'Unreasonable Restraint of Trade'.

-The JFTC may issue a cease-and-desist order or a surcharge (administrative fine) payment order, or both, by way of administrative sanctions for violations of the AMA, including violations of 'Unreasonable Restraint of Trade'.
-Cease-and-desist orders aim to stop illegal acts, restore an appropriate competitive environment, and prevent a recurrence of such violations of the AMA by ordering the relevant party or parties to cease the actions in question and to take preventive measures.
-In addition to cease-and-desist orders, surcharges may be imposed in cases involving cartels and bid rigging.
+The JFTC may issue a cease-and-desist order or a surcharge (administrative fine) payment order, or both, by way of administrative sanctions for violations of the AMA, including violations of Unreasonable Restraint of Trade.
+Cease-and-desist orders aim to stop illegal acts, restore an appropriate competitive environment, and prevent a recurrence of these violations of the AMA by ordering the relevant party or parties to cease the actions in question and to take preventive measures.
+Moreover, surcharges may be imposed in cases involving cartels and bid rigging.

 i Significant cases